gilsongindrejr/savefor-desktop/README.md

 # Savefor - desktop

-App to upload files to the savefor web app.
+App to upload files to <a href="https://github.com/gilsongindrejr/savefor-web">savefor web app</a>

 ### Create a virtual enviroment
 ```